AlanLeverenz/Shut-the-Box/README.md

 When all have had a turn, the game ends indicating who had the lowest points, i.e., the winner.
 If a player happens to eliminate all the tabs during their turn, they win and the game ends, and they can "shut the box."

-This first iteration doesn't include persistent memory.
-A second iteration will in order to keep track of their tosses and turns, and keep a record of wins should they wish to continue play at another time.
+This first iteration doesn't include Firebase for storing games with players' scoring and win records.
+A second iteration will should they wish to continue play at another time.